dani139/chatwithoats/README.md

 For information about running tests and test organization, see the [Tests Documentation](tests/README.md).

+## Setup Fixes
+for sql reads, find command so i wont need to press enter, it gets stuck. have it clear logs before running docker every time.

 ## Future

 change tests now that tools changed.